 Your family’s devices help you stay connected when you are apart.
 But, when you are on vacation, the digital world can distract you from quality time together.
 This season, go off-grid, reconnect and get your adventure on with an unplugged vacation.
 We’ve rounded some of the coolest WiFi-free summer vacation ideas we could find.
-Go on safari in Alaska, stay at a dude ranch or explore the Grand Tetons in Wyoming.
+Stay at a Montana dude ranch, travel back in time in Maine or explore the Green River in Utah.
 Read on to find out where you can take your family off the grid for the summer vacation of a lifetime.

 3. Explore Nature at Idaho Rocky Mountain Ranch.

 We love this spot in Idaho's Sawtooth Mountains for its unending beauty, on-property activities and loads to check out nearby.
 You won't find any TVs in the cabins here—instead, spend your time fly fishing in the pond, playing a game of ping pong, taking a horseback ride up the ridge and borrowing some of the property's bikes to take to the trails.
 The Idaho Rocky Mountain Ranch offers both adventure and relaxation with yoga and massages offered throughout the week and a hot spring pool for evening relaxation.

 All your meals are included in your stay including a gourmet sandwich and salad to take with you on your day's activities.
 A few nights during the week kids can dine early and then enjoy games and crafts while the parents eat.
 Read all about it here.